dmalawey/OpenArm/README.md

 My first question: can energy regeneration be implemented with affordable OTS brushless motors?
 If so, brushless outperforms brushed DC motors and is the way to go.

-On Youtube, Oren made a detailed analysis of recharging batteries on a brushless skateboard.
+On Youtube, Oren made a detailed analysis of recharging batteries on a brushless skateboard (📖5) .
 The [video is here](https://youtu.be/HmUrjAJ5_jA).
 From my calculations, the best-case recharging trial yielded over 70% of the energy spent.
 Power was lost during an uphill drive and regained during a ride back downhill.

 | Data for Analysis | Chart: Key Takeaway |
 | ----------------- | ------------------- |
 | [data](https://i.imgur.com/pLvsWPe.png) | [chart](https://i.imgur.com/pLvsWPe.png) |

+**Analysis 06.26:**

+This analysis compares a battery-recharging test with my data from a Li-ion cell (similar curves) to estimate percentages.
+Data from a discharge of Li-ion cell from 4.12v starting, no-load voltage is compared with Oren's data from a LiPo cell from 4.18v starting, no-load voltage.
+Oren's batteries lost 5% of 4.12v at hilltop, giving 3.98v.
+To gather energy data, I found the corresponding 95% of my Li-ion cell starting voltage, giving 0.95 * 4.12 = 3.91v.
+At this voltage, my cell's energy consumption was 27% of capacity.  (capacity, assuming 3.0v equals 0% capacity and 4.12v = 100% capacity, taken from true samples of mWh discharged).
+The energy level in WH was noted from the corresponding sample, giving 27% energy reduction.
+The same method was used to trace Oren's 96% voltage value back to it's coresponding energy level and we see the difference between these samples show 72% energy recovery.
+72% of the lost energy was still available at the recovery voltage.
+The energy loss from 95 to 94% voltage represents more than 70% of the energy loss from 100 to 94% voltage, due to nonlinearity of the Li-ion and LiPo chemistry.

 # Build & Design Log